Glory to Hong Kong: Anthem mix-up gaffes

+Ban and removal from online platforms

+The Hong Kong government first sought to wholly ban the song in June 2023, seeking a legal injunction on the song's lyrics and melody and any adaptations thereof, citing the national security law, the sedition law, and the national anthem law.
+The government bid was initially rejected by the Court of First Instance, which raised concerns over the chilling effects on freedom of expression that a ban would bring.
+The judge ruled that "perfectly innocent people" might refrain from engaging in lawful acts involving the song "for fear of trespassing the injunction which has severe consequences".
+The government appealed the rejection, saying that the song was seditious and could endanger national security.

-On 8 May 2024, the Court of Appeal ruled in favour of the Department of Justice, overturning the previous Court of First Instance ruling and banning criminal acts involving the song.
-The criminal acts include “broadcasting, performing, printing, publishing, selling, offering for sale, distributing, disseminating, displaying or reproducing in any way” of the song.
+On 8 May 2024, the Court of Appeal ruled in favour of the government, banning criminal acts involving the song.
+The criminal acts include "broadcasting, performing, printing, publishing, selling, offering for sale, distributing, disseminating, displaying or reproducing in any way" of the song.
 Exceptions were made for academic and journalistic purposes.
-The three Court of Appeal judges involved said that the injunction was “necessary” to persuade internet platform operators to stop facilitating such criminal acts being carried out on their platforms, as it was impracticable to bring proceedings against each one of the various unidentifiable people online.
+According to the judges, the junction was to be effectively enforced by internet platform operators, as it was impractical to bring proceedings against anonymous online users using the song.

-Following the court ruling, on 15 May 2024, YouTube blocked access in Hong Kong to 32 videos of the song listed in the Court's removal order.
+Following the court ruling, YouTube blocked access in Hong Kong to 32 videos of the song listed in the court's removal order.
 YouTube said that it was "disappointed by the Court's decision" but that it was complying with the removal order, and that it shared human rights groups' concerns that the content ban could chill free expression online.
+The song was also briefly taken off streaming platforms such as Apple Music and Spotify around the world, with distributor EmuBands citing Hong Kong's ban on the song.
+Song creator DGX Music, in opposing the removal, said that the injunction does not have extraterritorial jurisdiction.
+Over a month, the song underwent numerous back-and-forths of removal and reuploading, before ultimately being restored.